International Admissions

 A Form I-20 for an F-1 VISA will be issued only when all admission requirements have been met.
 International applicants attending college in the United States at the time of application must submit an appropriately completed F-1 Transfer Form to the North Carolina Wesleyan University Office of Admission.
 The international student advisor at the applicant’s current school must complete this form.

 It is required that all international students carry the health insurance plan offered by North Carolina Wesleyan University.
-Students will be covered for basic accident, sickness and major medical with WellFleet Insurance for the total cost of $1,142 per year (Fall-$479, Spring $663).

 This amount will automatically be included in your Business Office statement.
 Please visit the Health Services Page for more information on student insurance.

-Contact Your International Admissions Advisors
+Contact our dedicated International Admissions Advisors for more help.

 Dawn Turner